nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 With only three of them, I'm about ready to pull my great x out, wrap it around his neck until he wants to talk.
 I see.
 And, normally, I would agree with you.
 But I just there's something funky going on.
 Mhmm.

 Negotiations are failing.
 They they are not failing.
-You're just dealing with That's what Carson's thinking.
+You're just dealing with That's what Karsten's thinking.
 Well, fair enough.
 Yeah.

 But wait a minute.
 You you're not just dealing with a, a hostile witness is what's happening.
 Yeah.
 He's like, leave us alone.
 You're asking for more information.